chundermike/rpi-fruitbox/README.md

 # rpi-fruitbox

-Note : this versionb has now been superceded by version 2.
+Note : this version has now been superceded by version 2.
 Please find version 2 here :

 https://github.com/chundermike/rpi-fruitbox-v2